tingold/pgdog/docs/docs/features/sharding/manual-routing.md

 /* pgdog_sharding_key: <value> */
 ```

-pgDog will extract this value from the query and apply a [sharding function](sharding-functions.md) to find out the actual shard number.
+PgDog will extract this value from the query and apply a [sharding function](sharding-functions.md) to find out the actual shard number.

 ## Usage in frameworks